Mutation-acyclic quivers are totally proper: Introduction

 A \emph{cyclically ordered quiver} (COQ) is a pair $(Q, \sigma)$ where $Q$ is a quiver and~$\sigma$ a cyclic ordering of its vertices.
 Cyclically ordered quivers were introduced in~\cite{COQ} to develop new powerful mutation invariants.
 A~mutation in a COQ $(Q, \sigma)$ transforms~$Q$ by the usual mutation rule, while simultaneously changing the cyclic ordering~$\sigma$ in a prescribed way.
 We note that mutations of COQs are only allowed at the vertices that satisfy a certain \emph{properness} condition.
 It is this condition that ultimately enables the introduction of new mutation invariants.

 In this paper, we prove that for one important class of quivers, the properness requirement can be lifted, so that mutations at all vertices are allowed and all invariants developed in~\cite{COQ} become true mutation invariants.
-Specifically, we show that in any \emph{mutation-acyclic} quiver~$Q$ (i.e., a quiver that is mutation equivalent to an acyclic quiver), every vertex~$v$ is proper, for a particular canonical cyclic ordering~$\sigma$ on~$Q$.
+Specifically, we show that in any mutation-acyclic quiver~$Q$, every vertex~$v$ is proper for a particular canonical cyclic ordering~$\sigma$ on~$Q$.
 After a mutation at~$v$, we obtain a new COQ $(Q',\sigma')$, with canonical cyclic ordering~$\sigma'$, that again has the same property: all the vertices are proper, so we can mutate at any one of them, and the process continues.

 This theorem yields new mutation invariants of mutation-acyclic quivers, as well as new tools for proving that various quivers are not mutation-acyclic.
 One such quiver is shown in Figure~\ref{fig:Extended8}.
 We give a short proof that this quiver is not mutation-acyclic in Example~\ref{eg:extended not acyclic}.